Equalization payments: Canada

-Equalization payments do not, technically, involve wealthy provinces making payments to poor provinces, although in practice this is what happens, via the federal treasury.
-As an example, a wealthy citizen in New Brunswick, a so-called "have not" province, pays more into equalization than a poorer citizen in Alberta, a so-called "have" province.
-However, because of Alberta's greater wealth, the citizens of Alberta as a whole are net contributors to Equalization, while the citizens of New Brunswick are net receivers of Equalization payments.
+Equalization payments do not involve wealthy provinces making payments to poor provinces, as citizens and businesses in all provinces are simply paying their federal taxes into the federal treasury.
+The federal government then uses the revenue to fund any and all federal spending, be it the military, infrastructure, elderly and child care benefits, border security, policing, TFF, CHT, CST, and so on.
+Critics in "have" provinces focus on the technicality that "their" money (rather than the money the federal government has collected in general) is funding the "have not" provinces.
+In reality, as an example, a wealthy citizen in New Brunswick, a so-called "have not" province, technically pays more into Equalization than a poorer citizen in Alberta, a so-called "have" province.
+However, because of Alberta's greater wealth, the citizens of Alberta as a whole can be deemed net contributors to Equalization (and higher per capita contributors to the military, infrastructure, health care, and so on) while the citizens of New Brunswick are net receivers of Equalization payments.

-Equalization payments are one example of what are often collectively referred to in Canada as "transfer payments", a term used in other jurisdictions to refer to cash payments to individuals (see Canadian Transfer Payments).
-In fact, there are four types of federal transfers to provinces and territories: the Canada Health Transfer (CHT), the Canada Social Transfer (CST), Equalization, and Territorial Formula Financing (TFF).
-Moreover, the federal government has entered into particular arrangements with certain provinces – Nova Scotia and Newfoundland and Labrador, in particular – under which offset payments are made to the governments of these provinces for the development of offshore oil and gas reserves.

 The money the provinces receive through equalization can be spent in any way the provincial government desires.
 The payments help guarantee "reasonably comparable levels" of health care, education, and welfare in all the provinces.
 The definition of "reasonably comparable levels", however, has been the subject of considerable debate.